Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The B uchi Encoding of LTL

 \begin{toappendix} We have shown that in compendious logics, every CCT $\kb$ has a finite base, i.e., a formula $\varphi$ with $\kb=\Cn{\varphi}$. \Cref{lem:cct-iso,lem:upcct-id} give us a concrete idea of these finite bases for the case of LTL: every CCT of LTL is equal to $\Cn{\id{\pi}}$, for some ultimately periodic trace $\pi$.

 Next, we make use of this connection between CCTs and ultimately periodic traces to characterize the support of a B\"uchi automaton. \end{toappendix}

-We combine \cref{lem:cct-iso} with two classical observations: (i) every consistent LTL formula is satisfied by at least one ultimately periodic trace; and (ii) every B\"uchi automaton with a nonempty language accepts at least one ultimately periodic trace; and arrive at the following characterization:
+We combine \cref{lem:cct-iso} with two classical observations~\citep{clarke:model-checking}: (i) every consistent LTL formula is satisfied by at least one ultimately periodic trace; and (ii) every B\"uchi automaton with nonempty language accepts some ultimately periodic trace.
+We arrive at the following characterization:

 \begin{lemmarep} The support of a B\"uchi automaton $A$ satisfies

 \end{lemmarep} \begin{proof} Let $\varphi\in\support{A}$.
 Then $\pi\models\varphi$ for each $\pi\in\lang{A}$, and in particular, for each $\pi\in\lang{A}\cap\UP$.
 Thus, $\varphi\in\upCCT{\pi}$ for each such ultimately periodic $\pi$, and hence $\varphi\in\bigcap \{\, \upCCT{\pi} \mid \pi\in\lang{A}\cap\UP \,\}$.